puskyer/docker-openwrt-builder/From1README.md

 and
 sudo setfacl -m user:$USER:rw /var/run/docker.sock

+NOTE: for Chaos_calmer Onion Omega ----

-to build Dockerfile build image
+to use Dockerfile to build Docker image first do the following before building

 docker run -v ~/OnionOmega/ArduinoDock/OpenWRT/:/source -it ubuntu:18.04 /bin/bash

-the OpenWRT has the folder source with all the openwrt source for dl cp -a /source /home/ then do a
+the OpenWRT has the folder source with all the openwrt source for dl

+cp -a /source /home/

-docker commit <Container ID> ubuntu:openwrt
+then do a "docker commit <Container ID> ubuntu:openwrt"

 the Dockerfile users ubuntu:openwrt as its starting image

-then build using the Dockerfile in the openwrt version you what 15.0x etc
+then build using the Dockerfile in the openwrt version number i.e 15.05 for chaos calmer

 docker build -it openwrt_builder .

-NTE: for Chaos_calmer Onion Omega ----
+to then run the image to do some development

+docker run -v ~/OnionOmega/ArduinoDock/OpenWRT/:/source -it ubuntu_16.04:openwrt_15.05 /bin/bash

+Issues & Fix (tbd add to Dockerfile to automote the fixs)

+to build individual packages for toubleshooting

+make package/<package>/clean V=s
+make package/<package>/compile V=s

+Issues with compiling i2c-exp-driver

-edit  ~/chaos_calmer/feeds/onion/i2c-exp-driver/Makefile change
+edit  /home/openwrt/chaos_calmer/feeds/onion/i2c-exp-driver/Makefile change
 =3.6 to 3.4 for python

-docker run -v ~/OnionOmega/ArduinoDock/OpenWRT/:/source -it ubuntu_16.04:openwrt_15.05 /bin/bash

-Issues & Fix

 compiling issues with dht-sensors get the following error